AkazaRenn/compatibilitytools.Emulators/README.md

-Add this script to Steam and launch from there, it checks for updates and automatically downloads Yuzu EA AppImage into the folder called `Yuzu` and start.
-Also works when there's no Yuzu available.
+Add this script to Steam and launch from there, it checks for updates and automatically downloads the latest Ryujinx release into the folder of the script and start.
+Also works when there's no Ryujinx available.